Writing final reports & themes

 For example with the novel Different Worlds by Margaret Johnson:

-The story Different Worlds shows many struggles people have in our lives.
+The story Different Worlds shows many struggles people have in their lives.
 For instance, the main character Sam is deaf, but her mother and Sam’s romantic interest, Jim, love music, and she listens to their music.
 It says “When I was a little girl, I liked to put my small hand on the front of Mum’s guitar while she played it.
 My hand moved a little because of the music. … She was happy that I could feel the vibration of her music when I put my hand on her guitar” (p.6).
-This tells us that life is not simple, but we can be happy living with difficult situations.
+This tells us that life is not simple, but we can find small moments of happiness anyway.

 There are four parts to this paragraph: